MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 python haploblocks.py \
     --recombination_file data/Halldorsson2019/aau1043_datas3 \
     --chr 6 \
-    --out data/
+    --out out_dir/
 ```

 This creates haploblock boundaries, a TSV file (with header) with 2 columns (START END), as well as haploblock hashes, a TSV file (with header) with 3 columns (START END HASH).
 Haploblock hashes are unique identifiers for haploblocks, ie integers with len(haploblock_boundaries) digits 1/0s.
+All these are saved into `out_dir/`.

 #### 2. Generate haploblock phased fasta files (1000Genomes phased VCF -> Haploblock phased VCFs -> Phased fasta files) and individual hashes: